isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        "text": "5 IPv4 host(s) found."
    }

-The response returned by ``reservation-get-by-hostname`` can be long, particularly when responses are not limited to a subnet.
+The response returned by :isccmd:`reservation-get-by-hostname` can be long, particularly when responses are not limited to a subnet.

 The command accepts the ``operation-target`` argument.
 By default, it gets the